Careers Services at Heckmondwike Grammar School

 Advice and Guidance

-Careers Advisers are available to help and advise Sixth Form students.
+Careers Advisers are available to help and advise students in all year groups.
 As well as a system of tutor referral, students can also make an appointment by calling into the Careers Centre.
-Generally careers appointments take place during the student’s free periods.
+Generally sixth form careers appointments take place during students' free periods.

-Parents are always very welcome to attend careers appointments, which can be arranged after school hours if necessary.
+Parents are always very welcome to attend careers appointments.
 Careers advisers are also available for consultation at parents’ evenings for years 9-13.

 There is a dedicated careers resource area, open to all students during the school day.
 Students have access to ICT facilities, the latest careers software and a wide range of careers literature.
 Careers staff are always available to assist with student enquiries.